barryw/bjr/sdks/csharp/docs/JobsApi.md

-            var succeeded = true;  // bool | Search on whether a job's last run was successful or not. (optional) var running = true;  // bool | Search on whether a job is currently running or not. (optional) var name = name_example;  // string | Search on a job's name. (optional) var timezone = timezone_example;  // string |  (optional) var perPage = 56;  // int |  (optional) var page = 56;  // int |  (optional)
+            var succeeded = true;  // bool | Search on whether a job's last run was successful or not. (optional) var running = true;  // bool | Search on whether a job is currently running or not. (optional) var name = name_example;  // string | Search on a job's name. (optional) var searchTimezone = searchTimezone_example;  // string | Search for jobs in a timezone. (optional) var command = command_example;  // string | Search for jobs by the command that they execute. (optional) var timezone = timezone_example;  // string |  (optional) var perPage = 56;  // int |  (optional) var page = 56;  // int |  (optional)